- Get Involved

 - About ACA

-On February 2, 2011, the Senate adopted an amendment to legislation reauthorizing the Federal Aviation Administration (FAA) repealing of the new IRS Form 1099 reporting requirements enacted as part of the health care law (see below for details about the law).
+On February 2, 2011, the President signed an amendment to repeal the new IRS Form 1099 reporting requirements enacted as part of the health care law (see below for details about the law).

-The amendment, sponsored by Sen. Debbie Stabenow (D-MI), completely repeals the expanded 1099 reporting requirement in the new health care law and pays for the repeal with unspent appropriated funds, or already appropriated money from various federal agencies, as directed by the Office of Management and Budget.
+The amendment completely repeals the expanded 1099 reporting requirement in the new health care law and pays for the repeal with unspent appropriated funds, or already appropriated money from various federal agencies, as directed by the Office of Management and Budget.
 The amendment passed 81-17 with unanimous Republican support and 34 Democrats voting in favor.

 “Today we provided a common-sense solution for business owners so they can focus on creating jobs, not filling out paperwork for the IRS,” Stabenow said after the vote.
 “Since last year, I have worked with my colleagues on both sides of the aisle to address this problem.
 If left unchecked, 40 million small businesses would see their IRS 1099 paperwork increase 2,000 percent.”